 Do you want the truth?
 Mobile broadband is only a hot issue because U.S. carriers finally realized the rest of the world (South Korea, included) has had faster wireless networks for years.
 We folks in the U.S. have put up with turtle-speed wired and wireless broadband while rolling over buckets of voice minutes that no one uses anymore.

-To catch up, carriers are doing marketing cartwheels to convince you they have the speediest network since the Ostrich, which Blurtit says can run up to 40 miles an hour–faster than the Emu and the Road Runner.
+To catch up, carriers are doing marketing cartwheels to convince you they have the speediest mobile broadband network since the Ostrich, which Blurtit says can run up to 40 miles an hour–faster than the Emu and the Road Runner.
 Now if U.S. wireless carriers could do that in Mbps (megabits per second), you could download all of President Obama’s press conferences in two seconds.

 But back to the issue at hand: mobile broadband.
 Here’s why your Droid, iPhone, EVO or Incredible will never–that’s “never”–download at carrier-claimed speeds:

-Like wired broadband from your cable or DSL provider, mobile download speeds vary from second-to-second based on:
+Like wired broadband from your cable or DSL provider, mobile broadband download speeds vary from second-to-second based on:

 - Your distance to a cell tower.
 The greater the distance, the lower the signal strength; the lower the signal strength, the slower the data speed–up or down.
 Get too far from a cell tower and you can’t even make a phone call.
 But, of course, iPhone users already know that.